wearecontinuum/codeexercise/README.md

 ## Browser Support

-For all our clients we support the following browsers:
+Assessment should work in the following browsers.

 1. Google Chrome
 2. Firefox